jwpaine/dreamfriday/readme.md

 ## [dreamfriday.com](https://dreamfriday.com)

-A decentralized, multi-tenant, JSON-based, CMS for creating and sharing composible UI.
+A tiny, decentralized, multi-tenant JSON-based CMS for creating and sharing composable UI.

-Page endering engine dynamically constructs a component tree by interpreting JSON data stored in PostgreSQL keyed by domain.
-Upon request, data defining a site's complete topology, including pages, page elements, including their attributes, styling, and children, and recursively builds and streams rendered HTML.
-Styling is aggregated and injected into the document head, linking elements by class names generated on the fly.
+The platform's page rendering engine dynamically constructs a component tree by interpreting JSON data stored in PostgreSQL, keyed by domain.
+On request, it retrieves the site's complete topology including pages, elements, attributes, styling, and nested structures, then recursively builds and streams the rendered HTML.
+Styles are aggregated and injected into the document head, with class names generated on the fly to link elements efficiently.

 ### Authentication